zhaidewei/hadoop-cluster-on-aws/dwh/README.md

 ## DDL

-All DDL scripts is wrapped inside `dwh-ddl.sql` file
+All DDL scripts is wrapped inside `dwh-ddl.sql` file.